-Factory Presets may contain some parameters that are fixed and hidden from view; the remainder of the parameters are available for user manipulation in the System Engineer application.
+Factory Presets may contain some parameters that are fixed and hidden from view; the remainder of the parameters are available for user manipulation.
 The number and type of hidden parameters is dependent on the Factory Preset, typically crossover frequencies, output delay and some EQs are hidden; those settings that are a function of the loudspeaker cabinet design and should not require adjustment for different applications.
-Factory Presets are locked (as indicated by a 'box' symbol after the Preset name) so they cannot be over-written.
+Factory Presets are locked (as indicated by a 'box' symbol after the Preset name) so they cannot be overwritten.
 The user can, however, store an edited version of a Factory Preset in any free preset location.